ANIMAL HOSPITAL HUB

 PHOTO

 The patient's photo comes out static and grainy, sometimes paired with other tells.
-As of the wiki's 6/22/26 test, a static photo with NO other tells does not guarantee a Shapeshifter — but it is still an anomaly.
+Per the wiki (June 26, 2026 note), shooting a static-only patient with no other tells makes it faint like a normal patient — but it is still classified as an anomaly.

 Response: Close the shutter on it rather than tasing or shooting (a static-only patient faints when shot, and admitting one starts a death ritual during recovery).